-If you are concerned that a member of staff or adult in a position of trust poses a risk of harm to a child or young person or that they might already have harmed a child or young person, you should report your concerns to the Executive Principal.
-Where those concerns relate to the Executive Principal however, this should be reported to the Chair of Governors using the schools Whistleblowing Policy.
+If you are concerned that a member of staff or adult in a position of trust poses a risk of harm to a child or young person or that they might already have harmed a child or young person, you should report your concerns to the Associate Principal / Head of School.
+Where those concerns relate to the Associate Principal / Head of School however, this should be reported to the Chair of Governors / Executive Principal using the schools Whistleblowing Policy.